dita-cyber/SOC-L2-Interview-Prep/README.md

 **• mshta.exe:** A tool that executes Microsoft HTML Applications (HTA) files.
 HTA files are HTML-based applications that can run scripts, making mshta.exe a common vector for executing scripts on Windows.<br/>

+MSHTA includes both mshta.exe and its underlying host DLL, mshtml.dll, which can be executed directly as an alternative through rundll32.exe.
+Adversaries might consider abusing mshta because aside from it being an already built-in utility, it supports the execution of arbitrary VBScript or jScript code either from within a file, executed inline on the command line, or retrieved directly from a malicious URL.
+It also allows for creative packaging in malicious payloads where HTA content can be stuffed into nearly any existing file format without invalidating an otherwise legitimate file.
+In fact, it's even possible to embed HTA content into signed files without invalidating their signature, also making it a target for phishing payloads.
+The main trend currently is the abuse of MSHTA to deliver infostealer malware like LummaC2 and Vidar.
+A good indicator is that if HTA content is executed from within the context of rundll32.exe, it is almost guaranteed to be malicious activity.

 **• regsvr32.exe:** A command-line utility used to register and unregister DLLs and ActiveX controls in the Windows Registry.
 It is frequently used in application installation and configuration processes.<br/>

 **• rundll32.exe:** A system utility that allows the execution of DLL functions from the command line.
 It is often used to call specific functions within DLLs, enabling the automation of various tasks.<br/>